 - Experimentation with different painting styles and a variety of subject matter from which you can draw inspiration

 All students with 100% course attendance will be issued with an official AUB Short Course certificate of attendance.
-To request your certificate get in touch with the course team at firstname.lastname@example.org
+To request your certificate contact the short courses team: email@example.com or call 01202 363222.

 Important information about evening and weekend courses